-- TC counts before 1966 (pre-satellite era) are incomplete (Mann et al., 2007; Landsea, 2007) since a - 133 lot of storms that didn't make landfall weren't recorded, so in order to make any comparisons - between the earlier and later decades, the series for each basin need to be adjusted accordingly. - Another issue related to pre-satellite era TC track data is the undercount of weaker tropical - depressions, since the detection and classification of those weaker storms that showed poor - organization was probably more difficult before 1966 (Moon et al., 2019).
-The average landfall - percentage of TCs were calculated for the periods 1900-1965 (pre-satellite) and 1966-2019 (satellite - era and new TC monitoring technologies available) in order to determine the share of storms that - made landfall in both periods.
-The percentage of landfalling TCs is expected to be higher in the - 141 1900-65 period since a higher number of storms that remained over the ocean were not reported, so - the landfall percentage of the pre-satellite period is then adjusted so that it matches the 1966-2019 - 143 post-satellite period. - To obtain the estimated number of missing TCs for the 1900-65 period, the number of total storms - in the pre-satellite period is increased until its landfall percentage is equal to the one in the post - 146 satellite era.
-The total number of additional TCs that resulted in the landfall percentages between the - 147 two periods to be the same or near equal are then divided by the 7 decades of the pre-satellite era - and then the number of extra storms for each decade is multiplied by the percentage of off-season - 149 storms for each basin and that resulting number is then added then to each of the individual decades - between 1900 and 1969.
-In a previous study (Landsea, 2007), this method was applied to adjust TC - counts in the North Atlantic to determine if the basin has experienced an increasing trend in annual - counts in the North Adams to determine if the basin has experienced an increasing trend in annua - 152 TC frequency since the 1900, and its results show that after adjusting the tropical storm counts no - trends were found. - 154 Here we show how this TC series adjustment method was applied to the total TC count for the NA - $155 \qquad \text{basin for the } 1900\text{-}2019 \text{ period .
-First, we calculate the landfall percentage for the pre-satellite } \text{ period }$ - 156 1900-65 by dividing the number of landfalling TCs (LFTCs) with the total number of storms (TTCs) - and multiply by 100 to get the landfall percentage, check the equations below:
+- TC counts before 1966 (pre-satellite era) are incomplete (Mann et al., 2007; Landsea, 2007) since a - lot of storms that didn't make landfall weren't recorded, so in order to make any comparisons - between the earlier and later decades, the series for each basin need to be adjusted accordingly.
+The - average landfall percentage of TCs were calculated for the periods 1900-1965 (pre-satellite) and - 135 1966-2019 (satellite era and new TC monitoring technologies available) in order to determine the - share of storms that made landfall in both periods.
+The percentage of landfalling TCs is expected to - be higher in the 1900-65 period since a higher number of storms that remained over the ocean were - not reported, so the landfall percentage of the pre-satellite period is then adjusted so that it matches - the 1966-2019 post-satellite period. - To obtain the estimated number of missing TCs for the 1900-65 period, the number of total storms - in the pre-satellite period is increased until its landfall percentage is equal to the one in the post - satellite era.
+The total number of additional TCs that resulted in the landfall percentages between the - two periods to be the same or near equal are then divided by the 7 decades of the pre-satellite era - and then the number of extra storms for each decade is multiplied by the percentage of off-season - storms for each basin and that resulting number is then added then to each of the individual decades - between 1900 and 1969.
+In a previous study (Landsea, 2007), this method was applied to adjust TC - counts in the North Atlantic to determine if the basin has experienced an increasing trend in annual - TC frequency since the 1900, and its results show that after adjusting the tropical storm counts no - trends were found. - 150 Here we show how this TC series adjustment method was applied to the total TC count for the NA - basin for the 1900-2019 period .
+First, we calculate the landfall percentage for the pre-satellite period - 152 1900-65 by dividing the number of landfalling TCs (LFTCs) with the total number of storms (TTCs) - and multiply by 100 to get the landfall percentage, check the equations below:

+$$(LFTCs/TTCs) 100$$

-(LFTCs / TTCs) 100Example: (479/610) 100 = 78.5% (1)
+$Example: (479/610) 100 = 78.5\%$ (1)